 Academic Eligibility

-To be eligible to participate in the school’s activity programs, each student must (1) meet Nebraska State Activities Association (NSAA) requirements concerning scholastic eligibility (see Section Three of this Handbook), (2) be registered for 20 semesters credit hours and be in regular attendance, and (3) have not less than a 70% grade in two or more classes for a period of one week to remain eligible to participate in any portion of the activities program.
+To be eligible to participate in the school’s activity programs, each student must (1) meet Nebraska State Activities Association (NSAA) requirements concerning scholastic eligibility (see Section Three of this Handbook), (2) be registered for 10 credit hours per semester and be in regular attendance, and (3) have not less than a 70% grade in two or more classes for a period of one week to remain eligible to participate in any portion of the activities program.
 Participants must attend practices and participate in all conditioning during any period of ineligibility.

 The school district will notify a participant and his or her parents whenever the participant is declared academically ineligible.

-Students may not participate in any activity, performance or practice while serving a short-term suspension, long-term suspension or expulsion from school.
+Students may not participate in any activity, performance or practice while serving a short-term suspension, long-term suspension, or expulsion from school.

 Attendance at Practices and Contests